ivarkaram/AB_barcodes/README.md

 # AB_barcodes
 ## Code to generate antibody barcodes compatible with Visium Spatial Transcriptomics.

-To allow for multiplexed protein profiling with DNA-conjugated antibodies using the Visium spatial gene expression solution from 10x genomics, AB barcodes that are not overlapping with the spatial barcodes needs to be generated to distinguish these 2 sets of barcodes.
+To allow for multiplexed protein profiling with DNA-conjugated antibodies using the Visium spatial gene expression solution from 10x genomics, antibody barcodes that are not overlapping with the spatial barcodes needs to be generated to distinguish these 2 sets of barcodes.

 Here code has been generated for that purpose, specifically:
 * n randomly generated barcodes of l length (here 100 barcodes of 16 nucleotide length)